-Rehabilitative Strategies
+Rehabilitative Strategies towards strengthening and improvement

-- Active Range of Motion (ROM) for jaw, lips, tongue

-- Effortful swallow for PwP with reduced posterior movement of the tongue base

-- Airway protection techniques:

-- Double swallow followed by a cough

-- Supraglottic swallow for PwP that aspirate during the swallow

-- Shaker or head lift exercise to maximize upper esophageal opening

-- Effortful pitch glide

-- LSVT®

-- Expiratory Muscle Strength Trainer-150
+- Active Range of Motion (ROM) for jaw, lips, tongue - Effortful swallow for PwP with reduced posterior movement of the tongue base - Airway protection techniques: - Double swallow followed by a cough - Supraglottic swallow for PwP that aspirate during the swallow - Shaker or head lift exercise to maximize upper esophageal opening - Effortful pitch glide - LSVT® - Respiratory muscle strength training - Respiratory muscle training may be an effective addition to a rehabilitative program for improving respiratory muscle strength, swallowing function, cough, decreasing drooling, and vocal strength in people with Parkinson's disease.
+Devices can be used under the direction of a RSLP.